keycloak/katacoda-scenarios/keycloak/configure-keycloak/setup.md

 ## Create Initial Admin user

-First let's go to the `bin` folder of our Keycloak Server :
+First let's go to the `bin` folder of our Keycloak Server as follows:

 `cd keycloak-6.0.1/bin`{{execute}}